IlliniHyperloopComputing/Pod/BBBSetup/README.md

-This folder contains all of the device tree overlays, kernal modules, and a script to set everything up.
-All of the source files must be copied over to the BBB, of course.
+This folder contains all of the setup information for the BBB.
+Device tree overlays, pinout information, kernal modules, and a script to set everything up.

+# How to apply settings
+1. Copy over all `.dts` files to the BBB using `scp`
+2. Copy over the `initOverlay` script to the BBB
+3. Run the `./initOverlay` script.
+This must be in the same directory as the `.dts` files.
+Change the permissions of this file if necessary

 # BBB setup includes:
 * CAN Bus device tree overlay and kernal module setup